Tochemey/BasicRestClient/Readme.md

 It also has a smooth error handling and request logging features.

+### Noteworthy
+All these verbs can be executed synchronously and asynchronously.(refer to demo)

 ## Usage
 Copy the few file in the RestClient folder or clone it into your project and with some few namespace refactoring you are good to go.